DR-Venus: Towards Frontier Edge-Scale Deep Research Agents with Only 10K Open Data

 Summary (Overview)

-- Demonstrates superior performance where DR-Venus-4B significantly outperforms prior agentic models under 9B parameters on multiple benchmarks (e.g., BrowseComp, GAIA) and narrows the performance gap to much larger 30B-class systems.
+- Main Results: DR-Venus-4B significantly outperforms prior open-source agentic models under 9B parameters across six benchmarks (e.g., BrowseComp, GAIA) and narrows the gap to much larger 30B-class systems.

-- Provides key insights: Long-horizon resampling improves SFT effectiveness; turn-level RL (IGPO) is more effective than sparse trajectory-level optimization; and small models have a surprisingly high capability ceiling, making test-time scaling particularly valuable.
+- Critical Insights: 1) Long-horizon trajectory resampling substantially improves SFT effectiveness; 2) Turn-level RL with IGPO is far more effective than sparse trajectory-level optimization; 3) Pass@K analysis reveals a surprisingly high capability ceiling for 4B agents, highlighting the value of test-time scaling.

 Introduction and Theoretical Foundation

-This work addresses a central question: How to train a strong small deep research agent under limited open-data supervision?
+This work addresses a central question: how to train a strong small deep research agent under limited open-data supervision?
 The authors argue this is fundamentally a problem of improving both data quality and data utilization.
-Small models are more sensitive to noisy data and imperfect tool-use traces (requiring high quality), and they struggle with agentic RL where rollout groups often contain no successful trajectories (requiring efficient utilization).
+Small models are more sensitive to noisy trajectories and formatting artifacts, making data quality crucial.
+Furthermore, their limited capability makes agentic RL challenging, as rollout groups often contain no successful trajectories, leading to "advantage collapse" and reduced training efficiency.

 Methodology

-Stage 1: Building Basic Agentic Capability with Supervised Fine-Tuning (SFT)
+2.2 Building Basic Agentic Capability with Supervised Fine-Tuning

 Data Filtering and Construction: The SFT data is built from 10,001 raw REDSearcher trajectories through a four-step pipeline:

-- Environment Alignment: Convert all trajectories to match the online inference pipeline's format.
+- Environment Alignment: Convert all trajectories to match the online inference pipeline format.

-- Disallowed-Tool Pruning and Duplicate Removal: Remove non-search/browse tool calls and duplicate interactions (mostly
+- Disallowed-Tool Pruning & Duplicate Removal: Remove non-search/browse tool calls (e.g., Python-Interpreter) and duplicate search/browse events.

-Stage 2: Pushing Toward Frontier Performance with Reinforcement Learning (RL)
+2.3 Pushing Toward Frontier Performance with Reinforcement Learning

-To address residual failure modes (formatting errors, redundant reasoning), agentic RL is applied using Information Gain-based Policy Optimization (IGPO), which provides dense turn-level rewards for better data efficiency.
+To address residual failure modes (formatting errors, redundant reasoning), agentic RL is applied using Information Gain-based Policy Optimization (IGPO), which constructs dense turn-level reward signals to improve data efficiency.

 Turn-Level Reward Design:

-- Information Gain (IG) Reward: Measures how much a turn increases the model's confidence in the ground truth answer .
-The log probability assigned to after turn in rollout is:
+Information Gain (IG) Reward: Measures how much a turn increases the policy's probability of generating the ground truth .
+The log probability assigned to after turn is:

-browseturns and assign each to that browse turn and all precedingsearchturns since the last browse.
+Optional Browse-Aware IG Assignment: Compute IG rewards only on browse turns and assign them to the browse turn and all preceding search turns since the last browse.

-Policy Optimization via IGPO: The IGPO objective builds on GRPO-style optimization with turn-level credit assignment:
+Policy Optimization via IGPO: The objective builds on GRPO-style optimization with turn-level credit assignment.

 Empirical Validation / Results

-Main Results: Table 1: Overall performance comparison on six deep research benchmarks.
+Table 1: Overall performance comparison on six widely used deep research benchmarks.

 | Model | BrowseComp | BrowseComp-ZH | GAIA (Text-Only) | xBench-DS-2505 | xBench-DS-2510 | DeepSearchQA |